cuba-platform/saml-addon/Readme.md

 ## 4.2.
 Setup signing method for SAML messages <a name="setup-signing-method"></a>

-By default opensaml spring component uses sha1 digest algorithm for signing SAML messages.
-The most convenient way to use different signing message is create class in `WEB` module with addition changes in SecurityContext.
+By default, **OpenSAML** component uses **SHA1** digest algorithm for signing SAML messages.
+The most convenient way to use different signing message is to create a class in the `WEB` module with additional changes in `SecurityContext`.

 <details><summary>Click to expand the example</summary>